 Made in the USA from recycled wetsuits, this yoga mat is sure to be a favorite gift.
 It provides just the right amount of cushion and plenty of traction while upside down.
 And for 20 bucks more, you can purchase the Cradle to Grave edition, which is the only mat you’ll ever need.
 If anything happens to it, send it back and Suga will replace it.

 This tent is certainly an investment, but it will last a lifetime.
 Weighing in at 5 pounds, it’s light enough to pack into the backcountry and durable enough to weather a storm.
-And like all Fjallraven tents, it’s made without PVC plastic and toxic flame retardants and is fluorocarbon free.
+And like all Fjällräven tents, it’s made without fluorocarbon, PVC plastic, and possibly toxic flame retardants.
 Rest easy knowing this tent is good for both you and the planet.

 Made in America from bison down, these socks will keep your gal’s feet warm and dry.
-Plus, United by Blue cleans up a pound of trash from oceans and waterways for every single product they sell.
+Plus, United By Blue cleans up 1 pound of trash from oceans and waterways for every single product it sells.
 Warm feet and a happy heart: There’s no better gift.

 Chicks with Picks Climbing and Skiing Retreats: $550 and Up